 Erlanger Gardens is home to beautiful and plush landscape that surround this sanctuary.
 Fountains line the edge of the gardens, along with a large Portico that can be used as an extension of your event in Pompeii.

-The Great Hall is home to additional meeting space on the lower level of the building.
-The third floor has fully equipped classrooms that can be used as breakout space for your next conference or meeting.
+The third floor has three fully equipped classrooms that can be used as breakout space for your next conference or meeting.
+These classrooms are accessible via stairs or two elevators located on the east and west sides of the building.